calciu/tweetnlp_slurmcluster/README.md

 # Steps

-Take a big csv file containing at list two columns ("id" and "text") clean the text column with the script tweetsClean.py
+Take a big csv file containing at least two columns ("id" and "text") clean the text column with the script tweetsClean.py

 The resulting file tw_out.csv that contains only the two above mentioned columns will be used in roberta_ray_slurm.py python script which is called by ray_roberta.slurm